Vincent3003/Analyze-Layoff-Data/README.md

 # Predicting Layoff Patterns Based on Company Attributes

-**Overview:**
+**🧠 Overview:**
-This project aims to explore and analyze layoff trends in companies across various industries, locations, and stages of growth using machine learning techniques.
-By leveraging models like decision trees, random forests, and linear regression, the project seeks to uncover patterns and factors associated with layoffs, providing insights into how different attributes impact workforce reductions
+Explored and modeled layoff trends across industries, locations, and company stages using machine learning.
+Applied decision trees, random forests, and linear regression to uncover key predictors of layoffs and provide insights into workforce reduction patterns.

 **Data:**
 The project uses the Layoffs Dataset from Kaggle, containing information on 3,485 individuals.
 This dataset includes fields such as Company Name, Location (City and Country), Industry, and Total Number of Layoffs.
 Three versions of the dataset were prepared for analysis: